Meixner $d$-Orthogonal Polynomials Arising from $\mathfrak{su}(1,1)$: Introduction

-The obtained family of polynomials as matrix elements of the operator $S$ generalizes the classical Meixner polynomials.
-Their principal properties such as generating functions, recurrence relations and difference equation are described explicitly by means of the Barut-Girardello coherent states see for instance \cite{A11,A21}.\\
+The study of this operator not only extends the classical Meixner polynomials but also uncovers essential features such as generating function, recurrence relations, and differential equations through the lens of Barut-Girardello coherent states, as referenced in \cite{B1,I1,S1}.

-The paper is organized as follows.
-In section 2, we remember the definition and same results concerning $d$-orthogonal polynomials.
-In section 3, we develop basic facts about $\mathfrak{su}(1,1)$ algebra and its representation.
-Also, we define the Barut-Girardello coherent states and we establish some identities in $\mathfrak{su}(1,1)$.
-In section 4, we introduce an operator $S$ that shall be studied along with the associated matrix elements which are expressed in terms of $d$-OPS.
-The algebraic approach allows us to derive most of properties such as: biorthogonality relation, recurrence relation, generating function and lowering operator.
-In section 5, we present our main result by studying a family of $d$-OPS of Meixner type where we express explicitly a linear functional vector insuring their $d$-orthogonality by means of the biorthogonality relation.
+The paper is structured as follows: Section 2 revisits the foundational concepts and key findings regarding $d$-orthogonal polynomials.
+Section 3 introduces the $\mathfrak{su}(1,1)$ algebra and its representations, detailing the Barut-Girardello coherent states and establishing significant identities within $\mathfrak{su}(1,1)$.
+Section 4 presents an in-depth analysis of the operator $S$ and its related matrix elements expressed through $d$-OPS.
+This algebraic approach allows us to derive crucial properties, such as biorthogonality relations, recurrence formulas, generating functions, and the application of the lowering operator.
+Finally, Section 5 discusses our main results concerning a new family of Meixner-type $d$-OPS, explicitly defining a linear functional vector that confirms their $d$-orthogonality via biorthogonality relations.

-\section{$d$-orthogonal polynomials.}
+\section{$d$-Orthogonal Polynomials}